 They can also get up-close and personal with the creepy crawlies of the Earth in the Bug Lab!

-We mentioned Discovery Science in our guide to a Weekend in Charlotte.
+We mentioned Discovery Science in our guide covering things to do in Charlotte.
 Oh, and when talking about children’s museums in North Carolina’s biggest city, don’t forget about Discovery Place Nature.
 Discovery Place Kids also has locations in Huntersville and Rockingham!

 Fascinate-U Children’s Museum (Fayetteville)